acatarinaoaraujo/climate-impact-visualizer/README.md

 - Share of Forest Area (%)
 - Carbon Stocks in Forests (Million Tonnes)
 - Index of Forest Extent

-> 📝 *Example Insight:*
-> “In 1992, Brazil had 69.55% of its land covered by forest.”

-#### Visualizations

-- Time series of forest metrics over selected years

 ---

 ### 🌪️ Climate Disasters